-Chemical safety is important to protect your health and well being wherever you use chemicals, from work to home, art studio to laboratory to industrial scale operations.
+Chemical safety is important to protect your health and well being wherever you use chemicals, from work to home, art studio to the laboratory to industrial scale operations.
 The principles of protection are the same in all situations.
 The methods, however, may vary substantially based upon the chemical and its properties, quantity, and frequency of use.

 Chemical Safety Written Guidance